-Every insurer and re-insurer shall at all times maintain an excess of value of assets over liabilities of not less than 50 per cent of the amount of minimum capital that such insurer or re-insurer is required to bring.
+Every insurer and re-insurer shall, at all times, maintain an excess of value of assets over liabilities of not less than 50 per cent of the amount of minimum capital that such insurer or re-insurer is required to bring.

-Available Solvency Margin (ASM) i.e., excess of the value of assets over the value of insurance liabilities and other liabilities of policyholders' funds and shareholders' funds, shall not be less than the higher of (a) 50 per cent of the amount of minimum capital prescribed under the Insurance Act and (b) 100 per cent of the Required Solvency Margin (RSM).
+Available Solvency Margin i.e., excess of the value of assets over the value of insurance liabilities and other liabilities of policyholders' funds and shareholders' funds, shall not be less than the higher of (a) 50 per cent of the amount of minimum capital prescribed under the Insurance Act and (b) 100 per cent of the Required Solvency Margin.
 An insurer is required to maintain a control solvency margin as stipulated by the IRDAI, which currently is a solvency ratio of 150%.
 In this regard, the Insurance Act prescribes that if at any time the insurer is not able to maintain the required control level of solvency margin, without prejudice to taking any other action as deemed fit by the IRDAI, the IRDAI may require such insurer to submit a financial scheme indicating a plan of action to correct the deficiency within a specified period not exceeding six months.

-Indian insurers are permitted to place reinsurance business with cross border reinsurers (CBRs) not having a physical presence in India and doing reinsurance business with Indian insurance companies, who comply with the eligibility criteria specified by IRDAI, which are, inter alia, maintenance of solvency margin/capital adequacy as stipulated by the home regulator of the CBR.
+Indian insurers are permitted to place reinsurance business with cross border reinsurers (CBRs) not having a physical presence in India and doing reinsurance business with Indian insurance companies, who comply with the eligibility criteria specified by the IRDAI, which are, inter alia, maintenance of solvency margin/capital adequacy as stipulated by the home regulator of the CBR.

-The IRDAI (Protection of Policyholders' Interests) Regulations, (Policyholders' 2017 Regulations) provides for protection of the interest of the policyholders.
-Pursuant to the Policyholders' Regulations, every insurer is required to have in place a board approved policy for protection of policyholders' interests which shall prescribe certain minimum and procedures as parameters mentioned in the Policyholders' Regulations.
+As part of the Regulatory Reforms, the IRDAI notified the IRDAI (Protection of Policyholders' Interests, Operations and Allied Matters of Insurers) Regulations, 2024 (Policyholders' Regulations), consolidating separate regulations into a unified and comprehensive framework.
+The IRDAI has also issued the Master Circular on Protection of Policyholders' Interests under the Policyholders' Regulations, replacing circulars.
+Policyholders' Regulations broadly aims to ensure that interests of policyholders are protected, and the conduct of the insurer and its distribution channel are not prejudicial to the interests of policyholders.
+Pursuant to the Policyholders' Regulations, every insurer is required to have in place a board approved policy for protection of policyholders' interests, which shall prescribe certain minimum parameters and procedures as mentioned in the Policyholders' Regulations.